celo-org/celo-monorepo/packages/docs/command-line-interface/oracle.md

   TOKEN  (StableToken) [default: StableToken] Token to report on

 OPTIONS
-  --denominator=denominator                          [default: 1] Amount of cGLD equal to the numerator.
-Defaults to 1
+  --denominator=denominator                          (required) [default: 1] Amount of cGLD equal to the numerator.
-                                                     if left blank
+                                                     Defaults to 1 if left blank

   --from=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d  (required) Address of the oracle account